Mandello Vitta: History

-Before the foundation of the village, a Lombard settlement may had been present, as remains of a burial ground found here suggest.
+Before the foundation of the village, a Lombard settlement may have been present, as remains of a burial ground found here suggest.

 In the territory of the comune, a cage cup (Coppa diatreta Trivulzio, 4th century) was found with no damage in a sarcophagus of Roman age.
-Now it is exposed at the Archeological Museum in Milan.
+Now it is exposed at the Archaeological Museum in Milan.
 The inscription "BIBE VIVAS MULTIS ANNIS" ("Drink and you will live for many years") is a great sponsorship for wine produced in the nearby Novara Hills (Colline Novaresi).

-The village of Mandello Vitta was founded by and named after the Podestà of Novara Rubaconte da Mandello, native of Milan but his family was originated from Mandello del Lario (Province of Lecco).
-In the land not far from the river Sesia, along the medieval road named "Strada Biandrina" which connected Biandrate to Romagnano Sesia and to Valsesia, in the first decades of 13th century he decides to install a new "borgo franco".
-The aim of this new village was to ensure safe and fast connections from Novara to the Alps and to control the territory along the eastern bank of the river Sesia that were disputed with the rival Commune of Vercelli.
-Mandello Vitta features a 13th century medieval tower that is still visible on the south-west side of the village and perfectly preserved (it is one of the architectural symbols of Mandello).
+The village of Mandello Vitta was founded by and named after the Podestà of Novara Rubaconte da Mandello, a native of Milan, but his family originated from Mandello del Lario (Province of Lecco).
+In the land not far from the river Sesia, along the medieval road named "Strada Biandrina" which connected Biandrate to Romagnano Sesia and to Valsesia, in the first decades of the 13th century, he decides to install a new "borgo franco".
+The aim of this new village was to ensure safe and fast connections from Novara to the Alps and to control the territory along the eastern bank of the river Sesia that was disputed with the rival Commune of Vercelli.
+Mandello Vitta features a 13th-century medieval tower that is still visible on the south-west side of the village and perfectly preserved (it is one of the architectural symbols of Mandello).
 The tower was originally intended for land control and toll payment.

-Nearby the tower, the castle of Caccia, the family who controlled Mandello since the first years of 16th century, was built.
+Nearby the tower, the castle of Caccia, the family that controlled Mandello since the first years of 16th century, was built.
 Caccia owned the village until the 18th century.
-Then, the fiefdom was invested in the Vitta family who deeply engraved the history of Mandello so that, after the Italian Unification, in 1863 the commune changed its name into Mandello Vitta (r.d.
+Then, the fiefdom was invested in the Vitta family, who deeply engraved the history of Mandello so that, after the Italian Unification, in 1863, the commune changed its name into Mandello Vitta (r.d.
 8 aprile 1863, n.
 1234).

 In 1928 (r.d.
 1 November 1928, n.
-2590) the commune of Mandello Vitta merged with the neighbouring village of Vicolungo to form a new municipality, having both seat of the Town Hall and name Vicolungo.
+2590), the commune of Mandello Vitta merged with the neighbouring village of Vicolungo to form a new municipality, having both the seat of the Town Hall and the name Vicolungo.
 This political order lasted until 1954 (d.p.r.
-24 December 1954) when the reconstitution of Mandello Vitta as autonomous commune was decreed.
+24 December 1954) when the reconstitution of Mandello Vitta as an autonomous commune was decreed.